OpenJML/openjml.github.io/tutorial/Expressions.md

 But JML also adds to Java some new operators and expression syntax.
 The new operators are these:

 * `==>` (implication): this binary operator takes two boolean operands, e.g., `p` and `q`; `p ==> q` is read a "p implies q" and means the same as logical implication, that is, the same as "not p or q".
-The implication opewrator is short-circuiting.
+The implication operator is short-circuiting.
 That is, the value and well-definedness of the right-hand-side is immaterial, unless the left-hand-side is true.
 In other words, `p ==> q` is precisely eqiuvalent to `!p || q`.
 The implication operator has lower precedence than `&&` and `||`, so `p && q ==> r || s` means `(p && q) ==> (r || s)`. `==>` is *right* associative, so that